AjibsBaba/AjibsBaba/README.md

 # Hey There 👋

-I am a passionate Android Engineer with over 2 years of experience of delivering optimal mobile experiences to native and cross-platform applications in both development and visuals.
+I am a passionate Android Engineer with over 3 years of experience of delivering optimal mobile experiences to native and cross-platform applications in both development and visuals.

 ## What I'm currently learning

-I am a passionate learner, I am currently focusing on Kotlin and the android ecosystem.
+I am a passionate learner, I am currently focusing on writing clean architectures with Kotlin and Java.
 I am also interested in exploring blockchain technologies

 ## My Technical Skills